nestjs/docs.nestjs.com/content/microservices/rabbitmq.md

 #### Client

-Like other microservice transporters, you have <a href="https://docs.nestjs.com/microservices/basics#client">several options</a> for creating a RabbitMQ `ClientProxy` instance.
+Like other microservice transporters, you have [several options](/microservices/basics#client) for creating a RabbitMQ `ClientProxy` instance.

 One method for creating an instance is to use the `ClientsModule`.
 To create a client instance with the `ClientsModule`, import it and use the `register()` method to pass an options object with the same properties shown above in the `createMicroservice()` method, as well as a `name` property to be used as the injection token.
-Read more about `ClientsModule` <a href="https://docs.nestjs.com/microservices/basics#client">here</a>.
+Read more about `ClientsModule` [here](/microservices/basics#client).

 ```typescript
 @Module({